flipkart-incubator/android-RDX/README.md

 # Android-RDX

 ### Redux on Android
 This is a port of the [Redux](https://redux.js.org/) paradigm for building apps, built specifically for use on the Android platform.
-It uses native Android constructs such as Lifecycle Aware components, LiveData, ViewModels etc to achieve the Redux spec.
+It uses native Android constructs including Lifecycle Aware components, LiveData, ViewModels etc to achieve the Redux spec.

 <p align="center">
 <img src="https://github.com/flipkart-incubator/redux-android/blob/master/Redux%20Example.gif" width="550" height="400" style=""/> </p>